-FCE are governed by a Board of Management who regularly to oversee the management of the organisation.
+FCE is governed by a Board of Management who regularly to oversee the management of the organisation.
 Current members are:

 Andrew Barker, Chair